cbos/application-observability-code-challenges/challenge-01/README.md

 # or if you want to do it manually
 ./mvnw clean verify
 ```
-This will download the OpenTelemetry Java agent jar into the `.otel' directory.
+This will build and package the application.

-### Observability Tooklit or your own stack
+### Observability Toolkit or your own stack
 Launch your observability stack or use the Observability Toolkit.
 The sample application assumes that you have an OpenTelemetry endpoint running at `localhost:4318`.